 This CMS website is your one-stop-shop for information about the Open Payments program.

-CMS is required to provide most of the information contained in the transparency report in a public Webpage.
-When the link is available, it will be posted here.
+CMS is required to provide most of the information contained in the transparency report on a public website, which can be found at cms.gov/openpayments

 CMS is required to provide information on the annual transparency reports to physicians before the reports are made public.
 Physicians are strongly urged to register to receive reports.
 There are three steps physicians must complete to obtain their individual report.